domtriola/software-notes/io/README.md

 * **Programming Paradigm**: Prototypal - Object-oriented
 * **Typing Discipline**: Dynamic - Strong

-### Lack of Documentation
+### Introspection

 Io's documentation is sparse.
-But it does have a lot of helpful introspection.
-I'm including "Lack of Documentation" as a feature mostly just so I can have a place to keep notes on the various introspection tools, as well as other miscellaneous information that I had a difficult time finding on my own.
+But it does have a lot of helpful introspection methods.

 ```io
 # See every named object that you have created